patchbae/jekyll-now/_posts/Big LEDs/2019-05-08-Stairwell_Design.md

 Total Power Consumption: 86.4A x 12V = 1036.8W

-Meanwell 12V power supplies (LRS-350-12) will be used.
+Four (4) Meanwell 12V power supplies (LRS-350-12) will be used.
 They are rated at 29A and 348W.
-There will be one LRS-350-12 for every two archways.
+There will be one (1) LRS-350-12 for every two archways.

+A computer running Madmapper will output Art-Net to a 12V-24V DMX King LEDmx Pro 4, which is the LED tape controller.
+The computer will also be running Arduino, which will monitor for breaks in the beam and send the apprpriate triggers to Madmapper via OSC.